 You now have a path that outlines the bottle shape, but the bottle background is still in the image.
-Since you've already done the work of selecting the shape (with the path), you can remove the background using two different methods.
+Since you've already selected the shape (with the path), you can remove the background.

-The first option is to make a selection based on the path (Make Selection in the Paths palette options menu) and simply delete the pixels outside the selection.
-Of course, this is a pixel-based option even though the path is a vector.
-When you make the selection, the selection will be a rendered version of the original vector path.
+One option for completing this task is to make a selection based on the path (choose Make Selection in the Paths panel Options menu) and simply delete the pixels outside the selection.
+This is a pixel-based option, even though the path is a vector.
+When you make the selection, it will be a rendered version of the original vector path.